linkel/nand2tetris/README.md

 - Dec 2018: Became super stumped by sequential chips in Project 3 and also took a break to focus on career change.
 - Aug 2019: Resumed the course and understood sequential chips much better (data flip flop, register/bits, tick tock)
 - Aug 24, 2019: Finished project 4, the intro to Hack assembly language.
+- Mar 2020: After a long break due to switching gears to Skiena, I have returned!
+Got the Memory chip working.
+- Mar 19, 2020: The CPU chip is very buggy right now.